amoffat/manifest/README.md

 - unions
 - Any combination of the above

+The prompt templates are also a little fiddly sometimes.
+They can be improved.

 # Initialization

 To make things super simple, manifest uses ambient LLM credentials, currently